dinorows/TCO490/docker-wordpress-mysql/README.md

 'myVNETName': {'value': '[dino]-VNET-dwm'},'myNicName': {'value': '[dino]-Nic-dwm'},
 'myPublicIP': {'value': '[dino]-publicIP-dwm'},'myVMName': {'value': '[dino]-VM-dwm'}}"

 Note that wherever it says [dino] you need to replace [dino] with your name without the [].
-So for example: bhaines If it says dino without the [], then you can leave dino in, or, optionally, replace it with anything else.
+So for example: bhaines.
+If it says dino without the [], then you can leave dino in, or, optionally, replace it with anything else.

 Note that it's azuredeployi.json that you're deploying, not azuredeploy.json nor all the other failed